x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/monitor-dags.md

 ## Low Disk Space Monitor
 <a name="Crimson"> </a>

-Exchange 2016 Managed Availability monitors hundreds of system metrics and components every minute, including the amount of free disk space on volumes used by the Mailbox server role.
+Exchange Server Managed Availability monitors hundreds of system metrics and components every minute, including the amount of free disk space on volumes used by the Mailbox server role.
 Prior to Exchange 2013 Service Pack 1 (SP1), Exchange monitored available space on all local volumes, including volumes that don't contain any databases or log files.
-In Exchange 2016, only volumes that contain Exchange databases and log files are monitored.
+In Exchange 2016 and Exchange 2019, only volumes that contain Exchange databases and log files are monitored.
 The default threshold for the low volume space monitor is 180 GB.
 You can configure the threshold by adding the following DWORD registry value (in MB) on each Mailbox server that you want to customize:

 Path: **HKEY_LOCAL_MACHINE\Software\Microsoft\ExchangeServer\v15\Replay\Parameters**